Pregnancy To-Do List :

 If you JUST found out you’re pregnant (girl, congratulations!) you want to begin with the basics.

-Before you dive in to this list, hit up this:
+Before you dive in to this to do list, hit up this:

 Here you’ll find tips on everything from starting a great prenatal vitamin (this is my FAVE) to making that first appointment with your OB-GYN and even tips on preparing for morning sickness.